FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Background

+This paper explores the application of data-driven predictive models to bicycle frame design.
+In this section, we review existing literature on structural optimization of bicycle frames, emphasizing previous data-driven approaches.
+We then introduce key ideas and methods in supervised Machine Learning and Automated Machine Learning (AutoML)

-\section{Structural Optimization of Bicycles Frames}
+\subsection{Structural Optimization of Bicycles Frames}

-Structural considerations of a bicycle frame, such as geometry, material, and size can drastically affect the rider experience.
-Typically, designers attempt to minimize weight and cost of the frame, but removing too much material could mean increasing the likelihood of the bicycle frame to fail under pressure, decreasing the power transfer of pedaling into forward acceleration, or amplifying the nerve damaging effects of vibrations in intense bicycle riding.
+Structural considerations of a bicycle frame, such as geometry, material, and size can drastically affect the rider's experience.
+Typically, designers attempt to minimize the weight and cost of the frame, but removing too much material could increase the likelihood of structural failure, decrease the power transfer of pedaling into forward acceleration, or amplify the nerve-damaging effects of vibrations in intense bicycle riding.

-Since the inception of bicycles in the 1800s, people have sought to better understand how they work and how they can be improved upon.
-Recent studies~\cite{de1999quantification, vanwalleghem2014development} have taken this search for an optimized bicycle to new extents through in depth analysis of what physical features of a bicycle are most influential to the rider experience.
-In general, it is important for a bicycle to be lightweight to allow fast acceleration and maneuverability, strong enough to resist failure under heavy loading, and to have a high stiffness to maximize the power transfer of pedaling into acceleration.
-These conflicting objectives are not always intuitive to understand, nor are they easily maximized.
+Since the inception of bicycles in the 1800s, designers have been steadily improving upon existing bicycles in search of increasingly optimal designs.
+Recent studies~\cite{de1999quantification, vanwalleghem2014development} have attempted to guide this incremental improvement through in-depth analysis of what physical features of a bicycle are most influential to the rider experience.
+In general, bicycles should be lightweight to allow fast acceleration and maneuverability, strong enough to resist failure under heavy loading, and stiff enough to maximize the power transfer of pedaling into acceleration.
+These conflicting objectives are not always intuitive, nor are they easily maximized.

 Simulation of bicycle frames provides useful insight into how the rider experience can be improved.
-One of the earlier attempts at simulating the effects of varying loads on a bicycle frame Soden~\etal~\cite{soden1986loads} uses finite element analysis (FEA) and a representation of a bicycle frame as a set of linear beams connected at a series of nodes to predict the deflections a frame might see under different riding conditions.
-Since then, with the development of advanced CAD software and exponential growth in computational power, researchers have been able to represent more complex geometries~\cite{covill2015parametric}, develop more accurate estimates for stresses in bicycle frames~\cite{covill2016assessment}, and perform in-depth analysis of bicycle frame material selection~\cite{lessard1995utilization}.
+In one of the earliest attempts to numerically simulate bicycle frame loading using Finite Element Analysis (FEA), Soden~\etal~\cite{soden1986loads} represent a bicycle frame as a set of linear beams connected at a series of nodes to predict the deflections a frame might see under different riding conditions.
+Since then, with the development of advanced Computer-Aided Design (CAD) software and exponential growth in computational power, researchers have been able to represent more complex geometries~\cite{covill2015parametric}, develop more accurate estimates for stresses in bicycle frames~\cite{covill2016assessment}, and perform in-depth analyses of bicycle frame material selection~\cite{lessard1995utilization}.